Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 let a = point(0, 3)

 //	Nothing happens!
-Setting width to 100 returns us a new point but we we don't keep it. update(a,"x", 100) assert(a.x == 0)
+Setting width to 100 returns us a new point but we don't keep it. update(a,"x", 100) assert(a.x == 0)